joweyel/DataEngineering-books-project/README.md

 - See [PGADMIN_DEFAULT_EMAIL](docker-compose.yml#L43) and [PGADMIN_DEFAULT_PASSWORD](docker-compose.yml#L44) for login information
 - You are now logged in to pgadmin

-#### Create and connect server to postgres database where results of the pipeline are stored
+#### Create and connect server to postgres database where results of the pipeline will be stored
 - Right-click on server in object explorer, then `[Register]`, then `[Server...]`
 - Provide an appropriate `Name`, then go to connections and use the parmaeters following the line [here](dev.env#L11)
   - `Host name/address`: postgres (docker-compose address)